A q-analog of certain symmetric functions and one of its specializations: Definition of

 which implies in particular $\left[ p_{n}^{(0)}\right] _{q}=\delta _{n}^{0}$. \end{definition}

-The subscript $q$ is implied in what follows if there is no ambiguity.
-It is easy to check that the calculations made in Subsection 3.1 can be transposed for this q-analog of $p_{n}^{\left( r\right) }$, with in particular
+The subscript $q$ will sometimes be omitted in the following if there is no ambiguity.
+It is easy to verify that the calculations performed in Subsection 3.1 can be transposed to this $q$-analogue of $p_{n}^{\left( r\right) }$.
+In particular $\left( 3.1q\right) $ is equivalent to: